6 excellence-based scholarships awarded

 Okan is pleased to announce the awarding of 6 scholarships for excellence to middle and high school students in partnership with Enko Education in Côte d’Ivoire, Burkina Faso and Cameroon.

-Okan at the Africa CEO Forum to discuss ports & logistics in Africa
+Okan interview for the Africa CEO Forum on SEZs in Africa

-Okan talks about SEZ and the challenge of competitiveness in Africa in La Tribune
+Okan discusses urban transports in Africa in La Tribune Afrique

-Okan’s report on the logistics sector for the Africa CEO Forum
+Okan’s report on the ports sector (with the AFC)

 The modernisation of Africa’s port sector has yielded some spectacular results, with a number of global champions emerging on the scene.
 What should public and private decision-makers do to speed up the process even more?